DIY Baby Nursery Ideas on a Budget

 • Low- or zero-VOC interior paint in your chosen nursery color scheme

-• Painter’s tape, drop cloths, and a good angled brush
+• Painter’s tape, drop cloths, and an angled brush

-• Foam roller and small tray for detail work
+• Foam roller and small tray for detail areas

-• Level, pencil, and ruler (for geometric or arched designs)
+• Level, pencil, and ruler for simple shapes or arches

 • Soft cloths for quick cleanups